 Neil Johnson played high school baseball for 4 years at Woodland High School in Marble Hill where he received honors as all conference, all district and all state.

 Neil went to play college baseball at Three Rivers on a scholarship as a outfielder and pitcher.
 Injuries would later not allowing him to finish his baseball career at the college level.
 Neil also coached at his alma mater, Woodland, for 2 years and had 2 successful seasons.
+He now coaches for Advance High School.
 He also works at Balls N Strikes as an instructor.
-This is Neil's 4th season coaching with the Missouri Bulls.
-Neil resides in Advance, MO, with his wife Torie, and his son, Tyson, a 9u Bull.
+This is Neil's 5th season coaching with the Missouri Bulls.
+Neil resides in Advance, MO, with his wife Torie, and his son, Tyson, a 10u Bull.

 Greg was born and raised in Cape Girardeau.
 He was a 3-year letterman in baseball and basketball for Cape Central High School.
 In 1994, Greg played 2nd base for the 4A State Championship Tiger baseball team.
 That summer he was a utility player and pitcher for the Post 63 American Legion State Championship baseball team.
 Greg went on to play 2nd base and pitch for William Jewell College and was named Freshman of the Year.
 Greg returned to Cape to finish his degree at Southeast Missouri State University.
 While going to college, he was an assistant coach for Jr. Legion with Coach Bob Coons and Sr. Babe Ruth with Coach Steve Williams.
 Over the years he has coached many youth sports teams in Cape.